 English and Phonics games for Ages 3 to 5

-Our sound discrimination phonics games help very young children learn to listen for the subtle differences between sounds, in preparation for learning how to recognise letters.
+Our sound discrimination English games help very young children learn to listen for the subtle differences between sounds, in preparation for learning how to recognise letters.

 English and Phonics games for Ages 5 to 7

-At this level, our English games begin by helping children move on to alternative ways to pronounce and spell the sounds they have learnt so far.
+At this level, our reading games begin by helping children move on to alternative ways to pronounce and spell the sounds they have learnt so far.

 The activities help them take the next steps and assemble sounds and letters into words.
 Literacy games teach them to create picture captions and string words into full sentences.